Diocese of Wichita: 1950 to present

 In 1951, Pope Pius XII erected the new Diocese of Dodge City from the western counties of the Diocese of Wichita.
-After Carroll retired in 1967, Pope Paul VI appointed Auxiliary Bishop David Maloney of the Archdiocese of Denver as the new bishop of Wichita.
+After Carroll retired as bishop of Wichita in 1967, Pope Paul VI appointed Auxiliary Bishop David Maloney of the Archdiocese of Denver as the new bishop of Wichita.
 In 1977, Maloney publicly declared that he would defy a city ordinance that prohibited discrimination in employment, housing and public accommodations based on sexual orientation.
-Maloney retired in 1982.
+Maloney retired as bishop of Wichita in 1982.

-The next bishop of Wichita was Bishop Eugene Gerber from the Diocese of Dodge City, named by Pope John Paul II in 1982.
-In 1999, Reverend Thomas Olmsted of the Diocese of Lincoln was appointed coadjutor bishop of Wichita by Pope John Paul II to assist Gerber.
-When Gerber retired in 2001, Olmsted automatically became the new bishop.
-In 2003, after only two years in Wichita, John Paul II named Olmsted as bishop of the Diocese of Phoenix.
+Maloney was succeeded by Bishop Eugene Gerber from the Diocese of Dodge City, named by Pope John Paul II in 1982.
+In 1999, Thomas Olmsted of the Diocese of Lincoln was appointed coadjutor bishop of Wichita by Pope John Paul II to assist Gerber.
+When Gerber retired in 2001, Olmsted succeeded him.
+In 2003, after only two years in Wichita, John Paul II transferred Olmsted to the Diocese of Phoenix.

-John Paul II appointed Monsignor Michael Jackels of the Diocese of Lincoln as bishop of Wichita in 2005.
-He was active in promoting Catholic education, and helped establish the Drexel Fund, which aided financially strapped Catholic schools within the diocese.
-The diocese had 48 seminarians during his tenure.
+John Paul II appointed Michael Jackels of the Diocese of Lincoln as bishop of Wichita in 2005.
 In 2013, Pope Francis named Jackels as archbishop of the Archdiocese of Dubuque.

-The current bishop of Wichita is Carl A. Kemme from the Diocese of Springfield in Illinois.
-He was named by Francis in 2014.
-In 2018, the diocese announced that it had ordained ten seminarians as priests for the second year in a row.
-Ascension Via Christi St. Francis hospital in Wichita was sued in July 2023 by three female patients who had been raped by an intruder, accusing the Catholic hospital of lax security.
+Francis appointed Carl A. Kemme from the Diocese of Springfield in Illinois as bishop of Wichita in 2014.
+In 2018, the diocese announced that it had ordained ten seminarians as priests for the second year in a row.Ascension Via Christi St. Francis hospital in Wichita was sued in July 2023 by three female patients who had been raped by an intruder, accusing the Catholic hospital of lax security.
 The alleged rapist, Miguel Rodela, was captured immediately after the third attack.